feihelab/feihelab.github.io/_pages/about.md

 News!
 ------

+1. [Jan 2024] Our review paper on [Graph Neural Network-based EEG Classification: A Survey](https://arxiv.org/abs/2310.02152) has been accepted by IEEE TNSRE; another paper on [Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data](https://ieeexplore.ieee.org/document/10271565) has also been published in IEEE TNSRE.

-1. [Dec 2023] If you are interested to apply for the Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships 2023, in the area of computational neuroscience, please do get in touch with me.
+2. [Dec 2023] If you are interested to apply for the Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships 2023, in the area of computational neuroscience, please do get in touch with me.
 We will provide strong support for your application.

-2. [Dec 2023] I chaired a Lecture Session at the 2023 IEEE Signal Processing in Medicine and Biology Symposium (IEEE SPMB) on 2nd December.
+3. [Dec 2023] I chaired a Lecture Session at the 2023 IEEE Signal Processing in Medicine and Biology Symposium (IEEE SPMB) on 2nd December.
 My student Stephan Goerttler presented his work on "Comparing Spatial and Spectral Graph Filtering for Preprocessing Neurophysiological Signals".
 [PDF](https://isip.piconepress.com/conferences/ieee_spmb/2023/papers/l01_01.pdf), [Video](https://isip.piconepress.com/conferences/ieee_spmb/2023/papers/l01_01.mp4)

 4. [Sept 2023] I have a 27-months Post-doc RA open who will work on an exciting topic at the interface between engineering/signal processing, deep learning and neuroscience. [jobs.ac.uk link](https://www.jobs.ac.uk/job/DDB782/research-fellow).
 Please do get in touch if interested.

 5. [Aug 2023] I will co-lead the 'Digital Health' Cross Cutting Theme at Coventry University, jointly with Dr Syed Shah, Dr Jiangtao Wang, and Dr Kim Bul, from the Institute of Health and Wellbeing (IWH).

-2. [June 2023] I have a **fully-funded PhD studentship (international)** open for the Jan 2024 start on [Nonlinear systems, Brain network & EEG](https://www.coventry.ac.uk/research/research-opportunities/research-students/research-studentships/nonlinear-system-identification-and-deep-learning-for-neurodegenerative-disease-detection/).
+6. [June 2023] I have a **fully-funded PhD studentship (international)** open for the Jan 2024 start on [Nonlinear systems, Brain network & EEG](https://www.coventry.ac.uk/research/research-opportunities/research-students/research-studentships/nonlinear-system-identification-and-deep-learning-for-neurodegenerative-disease-detection/).
 The candidate will work alongside a PDRA (to be advertised) funded by my recent EPSRC award.
 Interested candidates please send me your CV first - I will send you the application link after a preliminary scan.

-3. [March 2023] I visited the [UKDRI - UK Dementia Resesarch Institute](https://ukdri.ac.uk), gave a seminar talk at [Dr Nir Grossman's group](https://ukdri.ac.uk/team/nir-grossman) and discussed collaborations.
+7. [March 2023] I visited the [UKDRI - UK Dementia Resesarch Institute](https://ukdri.ac.uk), gave a seminar talk at [Dr Nir Grossman's group](https://ukdri.ac.uk/team/nir-grossman) and discussed collaborations.

 2. [Jan 2023] I have a **fully-funded PhD studentship** (jointly with A\*STAR) for Sep 2023 start, on the topic of [Deep Learning, Brain Network and Dynamical System](https://www.findaphd.com/phds/project/deep-learning-on-neurophysiological-signals-for-characterising-neurodegenerative-diseases/?p155424) (see link for details).
 Interested candidates please send me your CV.